 Catherine Burroughs, Professor of English, has been invited to participate in a review to help prepare the 11th edition of M.H.
 Abrams’s *A Glossary of Literary Terms* (Boston: Wadsworth/Cengage Learning.)

 Scott Heinekamp, Professor of Physics, attended the 108th meeting of the New York State Section of the American Physical Society, held at SUNY Binghamton on April 20-21 2012.
 He is a member of the executive committee of the organization, and participated in their semiannual meeting as well.

 Vic Muñoz, Professor of Psychology and Gender Studies, has been appointed to the Editorial Board of the newly founded TSQ (Transgender Studies Quarterly) to be published by Duke University Press.
 The first issue of TSQ will appear in 2014.

-Politics.”
-The session was organized for the American Anthropological Association
+was organized for the American Anthropological Association Annual Conference held

 Ernie Olson, Professor of Anthropology and Religion, presented the paper “Big Sky Country, Hydrofracking, and Grassroots Efforts to Control Big Oil” as part of the session “The Legacy of Resource Extraction: Public Concerns, Corporate Expansion, and Shifting Politics” held at the American Anthropological Association Annual Conference, Montreal, Canada, Dec 17-21, 2011.